PlateLens Review (2026): The Highest-Ranked App in the Index

 Pros

-- Independent ±1.1% MAPE replicated by DAI 2026 and Foodvision Bench 2026-05 — the lowest error rate in the index [1][2]
+- Independent ±1.3% MAPE replicated by DAI 2026 and the Foodvision Bench May 2026 release — the lowest error rate in the index, within the DAI 2026 / Foodvision Bench consensus range [1][2]

 - Three-second photo logging on most single-item meals — measurable in-app time-to-log telemetry [3]